The (Limited) Effect of Viscosity in Multiphase Turbulent Mixing: Introduction

 Turbulence mixes the hot and cold gas, producing intermediate temperature gas.
-In non-ideal gases, this intermediate gas is unstable and determines the amount of cold gas available for star formation.
-This mass transfer has been extensively studied in the context of turbulent radiative mixing layers (TRMLs) \citep[e.g.][]{Begelman_1990, Slavin_1993}, which can be applied to several astrophysical systems, such as galactic outflows \citep{Bruggen_2016, Schneider_2017, Fielding_2022}, or stellar wind bubbles \citep{El-Badry_2019, Lancaster_2021a, Lancaster_2021b}.
+In nonideal gases, this intermediate gas is unstable and determines the amount of cold gas available for star formation.
+This mass transfer has been extensively studied in the context of turbulent radiative mixing layers \citep[TRMLs; e.g.,][]{Begelman_1990, Slavin_1993}, which can be applied to several astrophysical systems, such as galactic outflows \citep{Bruggen_2016, Schneider_2017, Fielding_2022} or stellar wind bubbles \citep{El-Badry_2019, Lancaster_2021a, Lancaster_2021b}.
 Based on combustion theory, \cite{Tan_2021} identified a key relation between the turbulent and cooling timescales, expressed by the Damköhler number: ${\rm Da} = t_{\rm turb} / t_{\rm cool}$ \citep[][]{Damkohler_1940}.
-This dimensionless number characterizes the cooling strength, and describes a different behavior of cooling efficiency depending on whether the system is in the weak or the strong cooling regime.
+This dimensionless number characterizes the cooling strength and describes a different behavior of cooling efficiency, depending on whether the system is in the weak or the strong cooling regime.
 Roughly speaking, when ${\rm Da} < 1$, cooling is slow compared to turbulence and mixing dominates the gas entropy.
-When ${\rm Da} > 1$ cooling is faster than turbulence, therefore the mixed gas is cooled down rapidly, leading to a multiphase system.
+When ${\rm Da} > 1,$ cooling is faster than turbulence and the mixed gas is cooled down rapidly, leading to a multiphase system.

-The total bolometric luminosity of a system depends on how much gas can be mixed to intermediate temperatures, therefore, the suppression of turbulence and mixing might lead to differences in luminosity.
-This has been studied in the context of TRMLs with magnetic fields, where the magnetic field orientation is key for the suppression of the Kelvin-Helmholtz instability (KHI) \citep{Chandrasekhar_1961}. \cite{Ji_2019} found that, regardless of the initial orientation, magnetic fields are amplified by the shear motions, leading to the suppression of mixing and, therefore, less cooling, in the slow cooling regime. \cite{Das_2023} found, however, that although magnetic fields suppress mixing, in the fast cooling regime, the relation between turbulent velocity and cooling rate found in \cite{Tan_2021} still holds in the magnetized case.
+The total bolometric luminosity of a system depends on how much gas can be mixed to intermediate temperatures; therefore, the suppression of turbulence and mixing might lead to differences in luminosity.
+This has been studied in the context of TRMLs with magnetic fields, where the magnetic field orientation is key for the suppression of the Kelvin-Helmholtz instability (KHI; \citealt{Chandrasekhar_1961}). \cite{Ji_2019} found that regardless of the initial orientation, magnetic fields are amplified by the shear motions, leading to the suppression of mixing and, therefore, less cooling, in the slow cooling regime.
+However, \cite{Das_2023} found that although magnetic fields suppress mixing, the relation between turbulent velocity and cooling rate found by \cite{Tan_2021} in the fast cooling regime still holds in the magnetized case.